junhe/fuse-io-tracer/README.md

 /tmp/myfile open NA NA 28423477752.3234243

 The time is got by gettimeofday().
-When the data file is opened, the trace file is opened at the same time.
+When the FUSE program is run, the trace file is opened at the same time.
 The trace file is located where the FUSE program is run.
-When the data file is closed, the trace file is closed.
+When the FUSE program is closed, the trace file is closed.
 The trace file is named the same as time-created.log.